 During the last 15-20 minutes or so of roasting time, uncover the turkey and allow it to brown nicely on the top.
 To insure that the meat is done, insert a meat thermometer into the thickest part of the thigh away from the bone.
 The thermometer should register 160 degrees.
 As you let it stand, the bird will continue to “cook” and will come up to around 165 before you start to slice.

-What’s the bird without the sides and stuffings….
+What’s the turkey without Thanksgiving sides and stuffings?

 I’ll start the recipes for holiday sides with the stuffing, which can be baked in or out of the turkey.
-If you are baking the stuffing inside of your turkey, know that the roasting time will be slightly longer – see the turkey timetable above.
+If you are baking the stuffing inside of your turkey, know that the roasting time will be slightly longer.

 Baking the stuffing, or dressing, inside the turkey yields a soft moist stuffing, while baking it in a pan apart from the turkey gives you a drier stuffing with a crisper crust.